ImageMagick/Usage-Markdown/canvas/index.md

 [![\[IM Output\]](black_posterize.png)](black_posterize.png)

-You can ensure the image is fully transparent then '`extract`' the images mask, using the [Alpha Operator](../basics/#alpha)
+You can ensure the image is fully transparent then '`extract`' the image's mask, using the [Alpha Operator](../basics/#alpha)

 ~~~
 convert test.png  -alpha transparent -alpha extract  black_alpha.png